TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Frequently Asked Questions

-Can tongue diagnosis replace my annual physical?
+Can tongue analysis replace my annual physical?

 My blood tests are normal but I feel terrible.
 What do I do?